-Defendants acting in their official capacities under color of state law pursuant to 42

-U.S.C. § 1983. - 466.
-Defendants' intended enforcement of the Tally Rules together with the Plaintiffs' substantial risk of being targeted by such enforcement creates an actual controversy between Defendants and Plaintiffs that entitles Plaintiff to declaratory relief pursuant to 28 U.S.C. § 2201.
+- 478. The Voter Plaintiffs are at substantial risk of imminent injury and thus are entitled to prospective injunctive relief against Defendants acting in their official capacities under color of state law pursuant to 42 U.S.C. § 1983. - 479.
+Defendants' intended enforcement of SB202's unconstitutional provisions, together with the Plaintiffs' substantial risk of being targeted by such enforcement, creates an actual controversy between Defendants and the Voter Plaintiffs that entitles Plaintiff to declaratory relief pursuant to 28 U.S.C. § 2201.